mazpie/vime-pytorch/README.md

 * PPO (Proximal Policy Optimization) ([paper](https://arxiv.org/abs/1707.06347))
 * VIME-PPO (Variational Information Maximizing Exploration) ([paper](https://arxiv.org/abs/1605.09674))

-The code makes use of [openai/baselines](https://github.com/openai/baselines) and the implementation of PPO is taken from [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/).
+The code makes use of [openai/baselines](https://github.com/openai/baselines).
+The code for PPO is taken from [ikostrikov/pytorch-a2c-ppo-acktr-gail](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/).

+The main novelty in this repository consists of the implementation of the VIME's exploration strategy with the PPO algorithm.

 ## Requirements